School of Social Work

 Admission into the Professional Program

 The priority deadline for application to enter the upper division (professional program) in social work is February 15 of each year for admission the following fall semester and September 15 for admission the following spring semester.
-Application forms are available on our website and from the school’s registrar.
+The application link is sent to eligible students from the BSW Program office.

 Each applicant for the professional program should have completed: